-By pressing the key Enter (long) a security query takes place (from V 3.33 on) at which point the text "PG_CHG" for "Program change" appears on the seven-segment display.
+By pressing the key [Inter] (long) a security query takes place (from V 3.33 on) at which point the text "PG_CHG" for "Program change" appears on the seven-segment display.

-If this query is also confirmed with Enter (long) the program change takes place and the new, active program appears on the display
+If this query is also confirmed with enter (long) the program change takes place and the new, active program appears on the display

-A break-off of the security query is carried out by pressing the key Esc.
-From that point on the outputs of the LOCON are determined by the new, active program.
+A break-off of the security query is carried out by pressing the key outputs of the LOCON are determined by the new, active program.

 A change of the active program (without security query) is also possible via a VG-connection block.
-According the chapter "Terminal element housing (plastic)" a program number as a binary code must be put on the connection block and afterwards a leading edge be produced at the pin "PROG_WECHSEL".
+A program number as a binary code must be put on the connection block and afterwards a leading edge be produced at the pin "PROG_WECHSEL".
 The high-level (24 V) must be kept at minimum 200 ms.